 As discussed in section 6.4.1, GTGs and GTs are not currently operating at loads sufficient to enable emissions controls (i.e. dry low NOx burners); as such, emission concentrations are higher than predicted.
-The low loads are a result of commissioning issues associated with the CO2 compression and injection system.
-It is anticipated that once the CO2 compression and injection system.
-It is anticipated that once the CO2 compression and injection system.
+The low loads are a result of commissioning issues associated with the $CO_2$ compression and injection system.
+It is anticipated that once the $CO_2$ compression and injection system is operational, power demand will increase and load requirements for activating the dry low NOx burners will be met.
 Point source emissions monitoring carried out (Table 18 and Figure 4) indicates that with the dry low NOx burners operating, emissions will generally meet design specifications.
 There is some variability in the results for the GTs where design criteria were not met following the tuning of the dry low NOx burners and further testing may be required to confirm continued performance.